When To Have Cataract Eye Surgery and What Happens if You Wait?

 Key Takeaways

-- Cataracts that disturb normal life should be removed surgically.
+• Cataracts that disturb normal life should be removed surgically.
 Ophthalmologists fragment white-colored, dense, cloudy cataracts and replace them with artificial intraocular lenses.

-- Removal of an early cataract that is causing vision problems involves simpler surgery and a shorter recovery.
+• Removal of an early cataract that is causing vision problems involves simpler surgery and a shorter recovery.
 Tough and dense cataracts in their advanced stages are difficult to operate on.

-- Ophthalmologists suggest a gap of at least 4 weeks for operating on two eyes with cataracts.
+• Ophthalmologists suggest a gap of at least 4 weeks for operating on two eyes with cataracts.
 It allows easier healing while giving a chance for vision correction through lens adjustments during the second surgery.

-The transparent cornea and eye lens in a healthy human eye bend light in such a way that it falls on the retina.
-The retina acts like a screen by capturing this visual information and converting it into signals that the brain can understand.
-While this process of image creation happens within a fraction of a second, every individual part of the eye holds its significance.
-Even a slight deviation from the natural setup distorts the way your eye processes the images.
-For instance, cataract patients see a foggy image due to the formation of a cloudy mass within the eye lens.
+The transparent cornea and lens in a healthy human eye bend light so that it falls directly on the retina.
+The retina acts like a screen, capturing visual information and converting it into signals the brain can interpret.
+This process of image formation occurs in a fraction of a second, and every part of the eye holds significance.
+Even a slight deviation from the natural setup distorts image processing.
+Cataract patients often experience a foggy image, blurred vision, halos, and glare around lights.
+Beginning with difficulties in reading and watching the screen, it progresses to blindness (partial or complete), making it difficult to perform their routine activities.
+The World Health Organization (WHO) states that cataracts are the leading cause of blindness worldwide.[1]

 Why Have Cataract Surgery?